jeog/TOSDataBridge/README.md

 - Windows for the core implementation(tested on Windows 7 SP1, Vista SP2,and Server 2008 R2.)
 The python interface is available to any system running python3(also tested on Debian/Linux-3.2.)
 - TDAmeritrade's ThinkOrSwim(TOS) platform that exposes DDE functionality (the Window's verion)
 - VC++ 2012 Redistributable (included)
-- Python3 (optional, for the python wrapper)
-- Some basic Windows knowledge; some basic C, C++, or Python programming knowledge
+- Some basic Windows knowledge; some basic C, C++, or Python(3) programming knowledge

 ### Versions
 - - -